-We expect molecular diagnostic tests to create a fundamental shift in both the practice of medicine and the economics of the diagnostics industry.
+We expect molecular diagnostic tests at large to create a fundamental shift in both the practice of medicine and the economics of the diagnostics industry.
 Molecular-based diagnostic tests are expected to create an increased emphasis on preventative and predictive molecular medicine.
-Physicians will be able to use these tests for the early detection of disease and to treat patients on a personalized basis, allowing them to select the most effective therapy with the fewest side effects.
+In the Personalized Healthcare segment, physicians will be able to use these tests for the early detection of disease and to treat patients on a personalized basis, allowing them to select the most effective therapy with the fewest side effects.
 In addition, the relatively straight-forward format and significant automation capabilities of our tests allow ease of laboratory use, reducing overall processing costs.
+Additionally, the relatively straightforward format and fast turnaround time of molecular tests allows for near patient testing in the Point-of-Need diagnostics segment.